yuriAlves5/yuriAlves5/README.md

 - 🌱 &nbsp; Red Hat Certificated.
 - 🎓 &nbsp; Software Engineering at  <a href="http://www.unb.br">University of Brasilia</a>.
-- 🔭 I’m currently working on ChainTech
+- 🔭  I’m currently working as a Red Hat contractor